 2004 The Triumph Ricker III is released, which is the first production motorcycle to displace over 2000cc.

 2005 Triumph bores out the Daytona 600 to 650cc.

 2006 The Daytona is re-released as an all-new 675cc triple.

-2012 Triumph hits 110 years of manufacture!
+2012 110 years of manufacture!
 The Tiger Explorer is launched making a real scene in the adventure bike sector.

 2013 Triumph’s market share in the +500cc reaches 6.2% and they expand into India

-2014 The British firm was the top seller of motorcycle +500cc in England, with an 18.7% share of the market and a 8% rise compared to 13.
+2014 The British firm was the top seller of motorcycle +500cc in England.
+With an 18.7% share of the market and an 8% rise compared to 13.

-2015 Triumph announced their financial results ending 30 June 2015, and its a much better figure then the year before despite slight fall in overall turnover
+2015 Triumph announced their financial results ending on 30 June 2015.
+It's a much better figure than the year before.
+Despite slight fall in overall turnover